|

 Singapore Chinese Girls School

-- Professor Thio Li-ann, Nominated Member of Parliament
+- Professor Thio Li-ann, former Nominated Member of Parliament

 Methodist Girls’ School